bao-project/bao-docs/source/development/contributing.rst

   tags are correctly added or updated;

 Review the code as much as possible by opening discussions and adding comments inline in the ``Files Changed`` tab of the PR, and opening a review.
-When you're done click the ``Finish Review`` button and submit the review either by only commenting or requesting explicit changes.
+When you are done click the ``Finish Review`` button and submit the review either by only commenting or requesting explicit changes.
 As the contributor addresses your concerns mark each item as resolved.
-When you are happy with the current state with the pull-request and agree it should be merged, add a final review with an explicit approval.
-Beware there might still be new commits after you've approved the PR and you might need or be asked to review it again.
+When you are happy with the current state with the PR and agree it should be merged, add a final review with an explicit approval.
+Beware there might still be new commits after you have approved the PR and you might need or be asked to review it again.

 Finally, although obvious, self-reviewing is prohibited.

 Final Approval and Merging
 **************************

-The final approval of the pull-request to ``main`` must be carried out by a maintainer.
+The final approval of the PR to ``main`` must be carried out by a **maintainer**.
 They should verify the following checklist, although some of it might be automatically checked and enforced by GitHub:

-* was reviewed by at least by two reviewers;
+* was reviewed by at least by two **reviewers**;
 * all review comments, suggestions or modification requests have been addressed;
 * passes all :ref:`CI pipeline <ci>` checks;
 * can be rebased on ``main`` without any conflict;

-The maintainer shall have as the main objective when integrating the PR to maintain a clear git history.
+The **maintainer** shall have as the main objective when integrating the PR to maintain a clear git history.
 Therefore, it should preferably perform either a rebase of the PR branch on ``main`` (or fast-forward merge if possible) or perform a squash merge if they deem necessary.
 If the PR originates from an